docker/docs/ee/dtr/user/manage-images/pull-and-push-images.md

 always need to authenticate before pulling images.

-In this example, DTR can be accessed at {{ domain }}, and the user was granted permissions to access the NGINX, and Wordpress repositories.
+In this example, DTR can be accessed at {{ domain }}, and the user was granted permissions to access the `nginx` and `wordpress` repositories in the `library` organization.

 ![](../../images/pull-push-images-1.png){: .with-border}

-Click on the repository to see its details.
+Click on the repository name to see its details.

 ![](../../images/pull-push-images-2.png){: .with-border}